 As they puzzle out what the Tardis is trying to tell them, they come back together as a group.
 The Doctor comes to his senses and starts calling Ian “my dear boy.”
 He even admits that that cocoa he gave everyone was drugged to sedate them.
 Ian laughingly says he thought so (and yet he still drank it?)

-The problem that’s put them in danger turns out to be a silly little mechanical fault; the spring beneath the button for the “Fast Return” has broken.
+The problem that’s put them in danger turns out to be a tiny mechanical fault; the spring beneath the button for the “Fast Return” has broken.
 The Doctor pushed it when they came aboard… and instead of going back to Earth in 1963, they’ve gone all the way back.

 What’s more amusing than this idea of a broken spring causing all this trouble is that the label for the Fast Return button is handwritten on the console with what appears to be a magic marker.
 The DVD extras speculate that this wasn’t meant to be shown, but was a note for William Hartnell to go to the correct instrument on the console.

 I’m a little confused about how far back they’ve actually gone because of this stuck button.
 At one point, the Doctor says that they’re heading back to the original event, which sounds to me like the beginning of the universe.
 The Big Bang.
+(Which the Tardis did do much later in “Castrovalva.”)
 But a bit later he’ll speak of the birth of a solar system, presumably the Sol system, which was also a very, very long time ago but not as far back as that on cosmic terms.

 With only minutes to live, they work together and save themselves.
 Then I assume everybody goes back to bed.